Jake Farrow

 James A. "Jake" Farrow (born October 18, 1972) is an American television writer and retired actor.
 He wrote for Fox's Arrested Development and two shows on The WB: Off Centre and What I Like About You.
 He later worked as a writer and producer on several Nickelodeon shows, including Drake & Josh, iCarly, Victorious, Sam & Cat, Henry Danger, Game Shakers, The Adventures of Kid Danger, and Danger Force.
 As an actor, Farrow is known for the role of Gavin Mitchell on Drake & Josh and for voicing Rex Powers, Robbie Shapiro's ventriloquist dummy character on Victorious.

 Early life

-Farrow was born in Marin County, California to Janet (née Strell), a high school history teacher and Michael Farrow (1947–2020), an air force pilot.
-He had an older sister, Melissa "Missy" Klute (née Farrow, 1970–2015).
+Farrow was born in Marin County, California to Janet (née Strell), a high school history teacher and Michael R. Farrow (1947–2020), an air force pilot.
+He had an older sister, Melissa "Missy" Klute (née Farrow; 1970–2015).

 Career

 Acting

 From 2004 to 2007, Farrow played the recurring character of Gavin, a strange employee at "The Premiere", in the Nickelodeon series Drake & Josh.
 Gavin usually played a small part in the episodes of the show, being given relatively humorous lines and embarrassing Drake and Josh.
 He also appeared in Merry Christmas, Drake & Josh.
 Farrow reprised the role of Gavin for the iCarly episode "iStart a Fan War".